miceuud/nft-auction-test/README.md

 ## Testing (Hardhat)

-- Run test locally with hardhat account and Mock Dai tokens
+- Run test locally with hardhat accounts and Mock Dai tokens

 - To speed up test, change the auction end-time in the auction contract to 30 seconds